 Together we will make amazing sounding records every time, whether you're working on a passion project, or getting music ready for the radio.
 I'm experienced in all steps of the creative process including writing, production, tracking, editing, mixing and mastering.
 Get in touch and lets make some music!

 Before I began working in studios, I was signed as an artist and also played guitar in many bands.
 I decided to study Songwriting at BIMM London and managed to graduate with a 1st class degree.
 This is where I got my first taste of studio work and fell in love with the roles of Producer and Mixing Engineer.

-I moved to London in 2009 after signing with a label as a singer/songwriter.
-Since then I cut my teeth as a guitar player and vocalist in many bands, including my own.
-I then went onto study Songwriting at BIMM and excelled in my discipline.
-I combine all of my past experience as an artist, writer, performer and instrumentalist in my approach to making a record, and I feel this knowledge helps me connect with the artist's vision, and I endeavour to bring every project to the highest possible standard.
+I combine all of my experience as an artist, writer, performer and instrumentalist in my approach to making a record, and I feel this knowledge helps me connect with the artist's vision, and I endeavour to bring every project to the highest possible standard.

 I've had experience working within a diverse range of genres and artists.
-I'm very malleable and I have the ability to adapt within different styles and different situations.
+I'm very malleable and I have the ability to adapt within different music styles and different situations.

 - Jarrod Dickenson

 - The Boondock Hippy

 - Luke Carey

 - Megan O'neill

 - Foreign Affairs